queryluke/masseffect-5e/static/data/rules/08-03-basic-information.md

 ### CR
 Transports have a CR between 0 and 30, which is based on its hp, ac, and damage.
 Starships have a __+__ symbol after their CR, which indicates that this CR is a relative representation based on other starships.
 It is unlikely that operatives will destroy a starship with traditional weapons.
-Instead they'll likely have to use other vehicles.
+Instead, they'll likely have to use other vehicles.
 For example, a starship with a CR of __12+__ has the same XP reward as a level CR creature when the operatives destroy it using other vehicles.
 If operatives did manage to destroy the vehicle using traditional means, we recommend providing XP equal to the standard amount multiplied by 10.
 For example, a cr 12 creature provides 8,400 XP.
 If players